 It happened to all of us before.

 Staying extra organised and allocating enough “study” time to each day will help you be prepared when the day comes.
 But we know how hard it is to stay structured and follow a plan…

-So, if you are reading this, it’s (probably) too late for the “organised” strategy and you are trying to find the most effective way of studying for the next days/weeks.
+So, if you are reading this, it’s (probably) too late for the “organised” strategy and you are trying to find the most effective and fast way to study for your exam.

 Don’t you worry, I couldn’t count the number of times I only had 3 days left to prepare for an exam, and I honestly had no idea what the whole topic was about… Oops…

-So here are a few of our tips to help you make the most out of your preparation time-
+So here are a few of our tips to help you make the most out of your short preparation time

 A strong, undeniable confidence is the key!